ludek@cernocky.com

 • Integrating new products and design teams seamlessly into our existing workflows

-• Designing and building innovative products, including Social Commerce, Care, Link In Bio, and more
+• Designing and building innovative products, including Live Commerce, Care, Link In Bio, and more

 • Supporting product marketing and sales with even greater emphasis and attention